canonical/flask-multipass-saml-groups/README.md

 ## Installation

 ### Development
 This package is managed though [Poetry](https://python-poetry.org/).
-You can run `poetry install` to run it and `poetry buid` to build it.
+You can run `poetry install` to run it and `poetry build` to build it.

 ### Package installation